Back to blog

 You are now hidden behind a proxy when making your requests through the Python script.
 Now, we can move on to learning how to rotate a list of proxies instead of using a single one.

-In this part of the tutorial, we’re going to use a list of proxies in a CSV file called proxies.csv
+In this part of the rotating proxy for scraping tutorial, we're going to use a list of proxies in a CSV file called proxies.csv:

 http://2.56.215.247:3128